Here’s a reality for you: When you’re freelancing, or running any business of your own, working out how to get clients is a continual challenge.

 4. Get Set Up on Profile Sites

 Another strategy is to establish yourself on one or more profile sites.
 These allow you to set up a profile within an online system so that clients can find you.
-Some allow you to apply to gigs and for clients to search for you.
+Some let you apply to gigs and and enable clients to search for you, too.